The Best Restaurants In Dalston | Ranked In No Particular Order (Because They’re All Amazing)

 NATURAL WINES AND FERMENT-FOCUSED FOODS: LITTLE DUCK THE PICKLERY

-It’s a fermenting room, restaurant and wine bar brought to you by the same folks behind the delightful Duck Soup in Soho.
-This time however you’ll want to head to Dalston where you’ll be warmly welcomed into what feels like a well-stocked country kitchen, to feast on a daily-changing menu of seasonal small plates, all of which have been designed with with house-made pickles and ferments in mind.
-The restaurant is open breakfast through to dinner so dishes move from he likes of poached peaches and ricotta on sourdough to charred mackerel, pickled nectavigne and dill, all of which you can enjoy alongside either one of their drinking vinegars, or – if you’re in the mood for something a little stronger – one of their many bottles of top-notch natural wine.
+Little Duck The Picklery: a fermenting room, wine bar and restaurant in Dalston brought to you by the same folks behind the delightful Duck Soup in Soho.
+Upon entering you’ll be warmly welcomed into what feels like a well-stocked country kitchen, to feast on a daily-changing menu of seasonal small plates, all of which have been designed with with house-made pickles and ferments in mind.
+The restaurant is open breakfast through to dinner so dishes move from the likes of poached peaches and ricotta on sourdough to charred mackerel, pickled nectavigne and dill, all of which you can enjoy alongside either one of their drinking vinegars, or – if you’re in the mood for something a little stronger – one of their many bottles of top-notch natural wine.

 Address: 68 Dalston Lane, Dalston, East London, E8 3AH | Book here